 Downy mildew of impatiens is caused by the oomycete Plasmopara obducens.
 It has been reported sporadically in garden impatiens since 2004 but it wasn't until 2011 that widespread outbreaks were observed in landscapes in Massachusetts.
-This disease affects the garden impatiens Impatiens walleriana, the tropical species I. balsamina, and the jewelweed species I. pallida and I. capensis.
+This disease affects garden impatiens (Impatiens walleriana), double impatiens or garden balsam (I. balsamina), and the jewelweed species I. pallida and I. capensis.
 New Guinea impatiens (I. hawkeri) is highly resistant.

 Signs and Symptoms

-Seedling cotyledons, young plants, and immature plant tissues are most susceptible to infection.
-Plants may be stunted and and cease to flower.
-Symptoms typically start with a few leaves that appear slightly chlorotic or stippled and become completely yellow over time.
+Seedlings, young plants, and immature plant tissues are most susceptible to infection.
+Plants may be stunted and flower buds may abort.
+Foliar symptoms typically start with a few leaves that appear slightly chlorotic or stippled and become completely yellow over time.
 Some varieties will have subtle grayish lesions on the upper leaf surface.
+Leaves may be distorted.
 White, fuzzy growth eventually appears on the undersides of leaves.
 Leaves eventually drop, leaving bare stems.

 I. walleriana is especially susceptible to downy mildew and plants may collapse rapidly.
 Other susceptible species may have only mild foliar symptoms and continue to flower.

 Short-lived spores called sporangia are produced by the downy white growth on the undersides of infected leaves.
 These spores will not overwinter but are spread to other plants by wind currents and splashing water.
 All downy mildew pathogens require a film of moisture on plant leaves in order to germinate and infect the host.
 It can take 5 days to 2 weeks after infection before plants show symptoms, depending on environmental conditions.